pathakdhruv/GalDynPsr/README.md

 Description of different codes:

-read_parameters.py: contains parameters (constants) used in the package
+read_parameters.py: Contains various constants used in the package as well as functions to calculate Rp(kpc) and z(kpc) and their corresponding errors.

 ExcessZ.py:  Calculates az/c, both Nice-Taylor (1995) expression as well as our fit of HF2004